gradrad/walkthru2/README.md

 # walkthru2

+## Introduction

-Sample repo for walkthru2 of fast.ai course
+This is a sample repo for walkthru2 of fast.ai course

+The is another paragraph

+Here is a list

+-first
+-second
+-third